kcarnold/cs344/content/units/02data/homework/index.md

 In this assignment, you will train and evaluate your own image classifier using `fastai`.

+Completing this homework will give you practice

+- Working with image datasets
+- Training image classifiers
+- Evaluating image classifiers
+- Explaining your decisions and their possible consequences.

 ## Instructions

 **Do this assignment individually.** You may help each other, but *use Piazza* so all benefit.